NedaABD/Lossless-Compression-of-LLM-Weights/README.md

-# Lossless Compression of LLM Weights Using LSTM and rANS
+# lossless-compression-of-llm-weights-using-rans-and-lstm

 ## Overview
 Large Language Models (LLMs) have grown to hundreds of billions of parameters, making storage, memory bandwidth, and deployment increasingly expensive.
-This repository implements a **lossless compression pipeline for LLM weights**, focusing on the **FP8 (E4M3) exponent bits**, which exhibit a highly skewed distribution and are therefore significantly more compressible than mantissa or sign bits.
+This repository implements a **lossless compression framework for LLM weights**, focusing on the **FP8 (E4M3) exponent bits**, which exhibit a highly skewed distribution and are therefore significantly more compressible than mantissa or sign bits.

-The core approach combines:
-- **Online predictive modeling** using a two-layer LSTM
-- **Arithmetic entropy coding** using Range Asymmetric Numeral Systems (rANS)

-The method enables substantial storage reduction while guaranteeing **exact reconstruction** of the original weights.
+The approach combines **online predictive modeling using a two-layer LSTM** with **arithmetic entropy coding via Range Asymmetric Numeral Systems (rANS)**, enabling substantial compression while guaranteeing exact reconstruction of the original values.

 ---

-## Key Results
+## Features
-- FP8 format: 1 sign bit, 4 exponent bits, 3 mantissa bits
+- Lossless compression of FP8 (E4M3) exponent bits
-- Target model: DeepSeek-R1 (671B parameters)
-- Exponent-only compression:
-  - ~110 GB original exponent data
-  - ~42 GB compressed
-  - ~61.8% reduction
-  - ~1.53 bits per exponent (down from 4 bits)
-- Compression is fully lossless for exponent bits

----

-## Repository Structure
-- `rans_encode_exponent.py`
-  Encodes FP8 exponent sequences using an online LSTM and rANS arithmetic coding.

-- `rans_decode_exponent.py`
-  Decodes compressed exponent streams and reconstructs exponent tensors exactly.

-- `mac_nanogpt.py`
-  Auxiliary NanoGPT training script adapted for Apple Silicon (not required for compression).

-- `ANN_Final_Report.pdf`
-  Full technical report describing methodology, experiments, and results.
+- Online LSTM-based probability prediction
+- rANS arithmetic encoding with exact decoding
+- Row-wise independent compression streams
+- Shared adaptive LSTM per layer or layer-pair
+- Hybrid decoding (GPU/MPS for prediction, CPU for arithmetic decoding)

-- `Neda&Naveen_FinalProjectSlides.pdf`
+- Verified bit-exact reconstruction
-  Project presentation slides.

 ---